New South Wales Government Architect: Ted Farmer (1958–1973)

-Edward Herbert (Ted) Farmer was born in 1909, educated at the University of Melbourne, joined the NSW Government Architect's Office in 1939, and was appointed Government Architect in 1958.
-Under his leadership the work of the Government Architect's Office flourished, winning four Sulman Medals, two Blacket awards and one RIBA Bronze Medal.
+Edward Herbert (Ted) Farmer was born in Perth in 1909 and educated at the University of Melbourne, moving to Sydney in 1936 to work for Leighton Irwin, he joined the NSW Government Architect's Office in 1939 under a professional mentorship of Cobden Parkes and Harry Rembert.
+He was appointed Government Architect in 1958.
+Under his leadership the work of the Government Architect's Office flourished, winning the Sulman Medal on four occasions, the Blacket Prize twice and a RIBA Bronze Medal.
 Farmer himself was awarded the RAIA Gold Medal in 1972.

 Notable buildings from Farmer's 16 years as Government Architect, with Harry Rembert as Chief Design Architect, were St. Margaret's Hospital Chapel and nurses' home, the Chemistry School and new Fisher Library at the University of Sydney, the residential colleges at the University of New South Wales and the University of New England, Belmont Primary School, Heathcote High School, Taree Technical College, and the Mona Vale Hospital.
 This was also the period in which the Sydney Opera House was completed.

 Under Farmer, restoration and heritage planning achieved prominence as a function of the Government Architect's Branch.